Nowadays, it is common to see many young people aspire to make live streaming their preferred career path.

 - Twitch has an infamous reputation for causing streamers to lose traction when they take a day off.

 - Newcomers often complained they spent years broadcasting to no one.
-They hoped for building a fan base, with little success over time.
+They hoped to build a fan base, with little success over time.

 - Once you become a Twitch partner, you have to exclusively stream game-related content on the platform.
 You may only stream other types of content elsewhere (daily vlogs, product reviews) as long as it’s not related to gaming.

 Formerly known as Hitbox.tv, SmashCast only came to life until it was acquired by Azubu.
-The platform is big on eSports, but there are other streamers posting other variety broadcast as well.
+The platform is big on eSports, but there are other streamers posting other variety broadcasts as well.